Spring Cleaning Your Digital Workspace

 About Storing Photos

-By the way, you don’t have to limit storing your images in the “pictures” folder.
+You don’t have to limit storing your images in the “pictures” folder.

 For example, sometimes when I look at photos I have taken, I realize some photos make work well as backgrounds for social media images.
-Some photos are great inspiration for icon design, logo design, or other illustrations.
+Some photos are a great inspiration for icon design, logo design, or other illustrations.
 Sometimes they just work well for other uses.
 I assess each image, and save it in the right folder for later use while working.

-If you’re not a designer and artist like me, you probably still have other potential uses for your photos that you take (scrapbooks for example).
+If you’re not a designer and artist like me, you probably still have other potential uses for your photos you take (scrapbooks, for example).
 Taking a few moments to sort through your photos periodically makes it a smaller job than going through large numbers of photos right as you’re looking for something specific.

 Using the Desktop for Storage

 I don’t have any folders on my desktop, as I use my Windows 10 desktop in tablet mode (even though it’s not a touchscreen) because I find it more intuitive.
-I have a Windows 10 Tablet that I take with me on the go, and a Windows 10 phone, so I just try to keep things consistent.
-However, if you prefer to work with a more standard Windows layout, creating extra important subfolders in your desktop folder will cause them to show up on your main screen (“desktop”) of your computer, so your most important folders are in front of you.
+I have Windows 10 Tablet that I take with me on the go, and a Windows 10 phone, so I just try to keep things consistent.
+However, if you prefer to work with a more standard Windows layout, creating extra important sub-folders in your desktop folder will cause them to show up on your main screen (“desktop”) of your computer, so your most important folders are in front of you.